donavon/donavon.github.io/_posts/2016-06-27-react-forms.md

 {% gist d7abef94077fc0135da55a7d704d7e5e UncontrolledStatelessReactComponent.js %}
 See this live on [CodePen](http://codepen.io/donavon/pen/yJMaOL?editors=0010)

-That's it.
-It's so simple that is should almost be a crime.
-I've shown you how to get the benefit of a stateless component and still use forms.
+## Conclusion

+So what type of React form should you use?
+My recommendation would be to use one of the Uncontrolled types, if only because of the browser issues.
+Personally, I gravitate towards stateless components because of the potential caching performance benefits.
 Once you start using stateless components, you won't want to go back, and your users will be the benefit from a smaller, speedier application.
 And you will the their hero.